markobrkovic/markobrkovic/README.md

 - 🚧 Currently reworking XENA
 - 🌱 Still fresh and motivated, graduated at the neuefische Web Development Bootcamp 3 years ago and already have almost 3 years of experience as an Frontend Web Developer at Check24
-- 🥅 2024 Goals: Learn new stuff like Next.js, Tailwind and Angular

 ### Contact me on LinkedIn or by E-Mail: